 - The introduction and learning outcomes: Each unit starts with a summary of the topics to be covered and includes a list of learning outcomes for the unit.

 - The topics and content with a range of activities (some individual and some group) to explore the topic in more detail and start planning your own online course.

 - The course study: The course discussion forums are open 24 hours per day during the course so you can access these and the course materials anytime.
 Much of your learning will be done via discussion boards where you will share your work for feedback.
 You and the other participants will support each other to provide constructive feedback.

 - Summary and reflections: Each unit includes a summary providing an overview of the key points and includes a 'reflections' discussion forum to encourage you to reflect on your experiences and what you have learnt so far.

 - Further reading: Most units conclude with a list of further reading for those who have time for additional study.

-We use Adobe Connect Learning for synchronous tutorials (which enables the simultaneous delivery of voice, video and presentation documents to imitate a traditional tutorial environment).
+We use Microsoft Teams for synchronous tutorials, which enables the simultaneous delivery of voice, video and presentation documents.